 Opening Night: 6th of July.
 7:30pm to 9:30pm (First Thursdays)

-Deadline for submissions: 28th of May (until midnight).
+Deadline for submissions: Sunday 11th June (until midnight).

 For more information on How to Apply, Terms & Conditions and to download the Application Form click here: